cesbo/help/en/astra/settings/http-play.md

 ## Channel Logo

-To install the logo, you need to specify the path to the logo file.
+To install the logo, you need to specify the path to the logo catalog and current file.
 The name of the stream must match the name of the icon.
 For example:

 ```
 mkdir /var/lib/astra